adhithin/virtualLibrary/README.md

     - [X] Used to design the UI and unify the project with a common theme
          - [base.html](https://github.com/adhithin/virtualLibrary/blob/main/templates/base.html) is the jinja template that is being used to integrateall of the pages of the website so that they look the same
          - For example, [home.html](https://github.com/adhithin/virtualLibrary/blob/21857f01f6091627cbeee9748840187f3582c106/templates/home.html#L3) has extended base.html
-    - [X] Homepage with book reccomendations, featured author, and recommended genres
+    - [X] Page with book reccomendations, featured author, and recommended genres
-         - The homepage HTML code is in [browse.html](https://github.com/adhithin/virtualLibrary/blob/main/templates/browse.html)
+         - The HTML code for this page is in [browse.html](https://github.com/adhithin/virtualLibrary/blob/main/templates/browse.html)
-         - The [runtime link](virtuallibrary.cf/browse) to the homepage
+         - The [runtime link](virtuallibrary.cf/browse) to the recommendation page